 All this experience didn’t fully prepare me for the unknown arena of mobile catering.
 Not wanting to compromise on the quality of my coffee just because I was on the move I stuck to what I knew and loved best.
 First, my beautiful La Marzocco GS3, which until then had been a rather luxurious home machine.
 Then, as the events got bigger and busier, I fell back on my beloved workhorse La Marzocco Linear.

-The downside of both these machines was that they were power hungry.
+The downside of both of these machines was they were power hungry.
 It was restrictive in that the horsebox needed to be attached with an ‘umbilical cord’ to an electricity source that often is not available.
-This led me to enter into an uncharted territory – gas power and lever espresso.
+This led me to enter buy tramadol 180 into an unchartered territory – gas power and lever espresso.

 Finally, and very importantly, the freedom to rock up and brew delicious coffee wherever you are.